 Include identification of property; property address and/or location; housing type; DCA addressed as the client (or DCA included as an intended user); effective date of value estimate(s); date of report; name and address of person authorizing report; name, address, and contact information of appraiser(s).
-The effective date is considered the date of inspection.
+The effective date is considered the date of inspection and must be within six months of application submission.